OLLI Gardening Symposium

 Event | Available

-Discover a wealth of gardening knowledge at the Osher Lifelong Learning Institute's May Garden Symposium!
+Welcome to the Osher Lifelong Learning Institute.
+This year’s program will provide a wealth of gardening knowledge and information on a variety of topics, presented by some of the area’s most knowledgeable gardening authorities.
 Whether you're a passionate backyard gardener or a seasoned professional, the symposium offers a day filled with engaging presentations and networking opportunities.
 Highlights include eco-friendly gardening practices tailored to the unique needs of our coastal environment.
 Don't miss this chance to grow your knowledge and connect with fellow gardening enthusiasts!

 Session 1: Grow Your Knowledge